 The youngest of 6 children, she grew up swimming in the Bismarck Sea with the incredible coral reefs of Kimbe Bay at her doorstep.
 Inspired by the sea, she went on to obtain her Bachelor of Science in Biology at the University of Papua New Guinea, and completed her SSI Scuba Diver Instructor qualification with Pleasure Divers on Magnetic Island and Dive Munda in the Solomon Islands.

-Since 2019, Naomi has been involved in training more than 25 new women in SWoM training programs in Milne Bay, Kimbe, and Munda and she has lectured on the role of indigenous women in marine conservation at international events in Port Moresby, Sydney, and Perth.
-Her work was recognised with the 2021 Blue Marine Foundation Ocean Award in the "Local Hero" category.
+Since 2019, Naomi has been involved in training more than 40 new women in SWoM training programs in Australia, Milne Bay, Kimbe, and Munda and she has lectured on the role of indigenous women in marine conservation at international events in Port Moresby, Sydney, and Perth.
+Her work has been recognized internationally with the 2021 Blue Marine Foundation Ocean Award in the "Local Hero" category, the 2023 Commonwealth Secretary General’s Award for innovation in sustainability, and the 2024 Whitely Award from Whitley Fund for Nature UK.

 He worked along the north Queensland coast for 17 years as a ranger for the Queensland Parks & Wildlife Service and remains an advisor to QPWS and the Great Barrier Reef Marine Park Authority on matters relating to the management of cultural heritage on Yunbenun.